 32 large Marshmallows = 7.5 oz (200g) Marshmallow Cream

-To make approx 2 cups of Marshmallow Cream, melt 8 oz (250g) of Marshmallows with 2 tbsp light corn syrup
+To make approx 2 cups of Marshmallow Cream, melt 8 oz (250g) of Marshmallows with 2 tablespoon light corn syrup

 Marshmallows can dry out.
 For long-term storage, freeze in a sealed plastic bag.